Surgeries Since 1993

 For those of you who don’t want to read the entire story, here is the short version:

 I was diagnosed with endometriosis in 1994 aged 24.
 It soon became obvious that this was no ordinary disease and in 1996 I had to give up working full-time.
 After far too many surgeries and a couple of failed IUI cycles, I decided to take the only option left to me and opted for a complete hysterectomy in 2009.
 6 months after my hysterectomy all of my endo symptoms came back and in 2011 I had yet another laparoscopy but was told that my pelvis was clear and that there was no more endometriosis.
 In spite of being told that there was nothing wrong with me, I carried on having endometriosis-like symptoms and I was pretty sure that I was having cyclic symptoms too.
 As much as I was told that this was ‘remembered pain’, I decided to push for blood tests and was informed that I might have something known as Ovarian Remnant Syndrome in 2014.
 I was promptly given Zoladex (for the umpteenth time) and all of my symptoms and pain vanished within about 4 months.
 Yet even this didn’t persuade my GP or my consultant that there was any active endometriosis and once again I was refused surgery.
 The zoladex began to lose its efficacy and so I ended up seeking help elsewhere and decided to go private.
 In September 2016 I had a robotic-assisted laparoscopy and had my endometriosis excised.
-I am now 18 weeks post-op and am already feeling better.
-Watch this space….
+This September it will be 3 years since my excision and so far, so good...

 I was 12 when my periods started.
 I remember the exact time and place and I remember being in so much pain that I cried all the way home in the car.
 When I went back to school a bunch of us discovered that we had all ‘started’ and most of the girls giggled and said that it wasn’t nearly as awful as their mothers had implied.
 I just sat there and sobbed quietly.
 I thought that there was something wrong with me.
 I thought that I was being pathetic and never thought to question that the flooding, the pain and the nausea were anything BUT normal.
 Everyone just told me to ‘get a grip’ and that my periods would soon settle down.
 Of course they never did & I ended up suffering in silence.
 According to my mum, my teachers and my friends it was just part and parcel of growing up and becoming a woman.